Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Simulation Study

-We summarize methods under comparison as below. {\bf $\Lsc\Csc$-only}: The preliminary estimator $\widetilde{\boldsymbol{\gamma}}$. {\bf DEFUSE$_{\Lsc\Msc}$:} $\widehat{\beta}_1$ obtained using $\Lsc\Csc$ and $\Lsc\Msc_r$ sources as introduced in Section \ref{sec:method:cal}. {\bf DEFUSE:} $\widehat{\beta}_2$ obtained by further using the SS method in Section \ref{sec:method:ssl}.
-For our method, we include different versions of calibration and control functions.
-The suffixes {\bf Eg~\ref{example:const}} and {\bf Eg~\ref{example:line}} indicate constant and linear calibration schemes described in Examples \ref{example:const} and \ref{example:line}.
-The suffixes CM and RM denote different control variate strategies discussed in Section \ref{sec:thm:re}, where {\bf CM} represents our proposed conditional mean model and {\bf RM} corresponds to the reduced working model strategy in a spirit similar to \citeg{wang2023survey}. {\bf MICE:} Multiple imputation by chained equations \citep{van2011mice}. {\bf MBI:} The multiple blockwise imputation method \citep{xue2021integrating} combining $\Lsc\Csc$ and $\Lsc\Msc$ data. {\bf HTLGMM:} The data fusion approach \citep{zhao2023heterogeneous} based on the generalized method of moments. {{\bf SC:} the approach \citep{wang2023survey} using {\bf S}ample-reweighting for {\bf C}alibration of the target model.
-SC and HTLGMM are built upon the same reduced working parametric model of $Y\sim \X_{\Gamma_r}$.
-Although constructed in different ways, they actually have the same asymptotic variance in the MCAR setting.} {In MAR settings, we also include {\bf SC-PW}, a straightforward extension of SC used in \citet{wang2023survey} that leverages $\widehat{r}_{\Lsc\Csc}$ and $\widehat{r}_{\Lsc\Msc_r}$ as propensity weights to adjust for distributional shifts between sources.} {\bf SSB:} The SS and BM fusion method proposed by \citep{song2024semi} using the $\Lsc\Csc$, $\Lsc\Msc$ and $\Usc\Csc$ samples. {\bf Class.Semi.Eff:} The classic semiparametric efficient estimator \citep{robins1994estimation} optimal under the MCAR scenario with $R=1$. {\bf SSL:} The SS estimator using $\Lsc\Csc$ and $\Usc\Csc$ \citeg{gronsbell2022efficient}.
+We also include the following existing approaches. {\bf MICE:} Multiple imputation by chained equations \citep{van2011mice}. {\bf MBI:} The multiple blockwise imputation method \citep{xue2021integrating} combining $\Lsc\Csc$ and $\Lsc\Msc$ data. {\bf HTLGMM:} The data fusion approach \citep{zhao2023heterogeneous} based on the generalized method of moments. {{\bf SC:} the approach \citep{wang2023survey} using {\bf S}ample-reweighting for {\bf C}alibration of the target model.
+SC and HTLGMM are built upon the same reduced working parametric model of $Y\sim \X_{\Gamma_r}$ have the same asymptotic variance in our MCAR setting.} {In CAM settings, we also include {\bf SC-PW}, a straightforward extension of SC used in \citet{wang2023survey} that leverages $\widehat{h}_{\Lsc\Csc}$ and $\widehat{h}_{\Lsc\Msc_r}$ as propensity weights to adjust for distributional shifts between sources.} {\bf SSB:} The SS and BM fusion method proposed by \citep{song2024semi} using the $\Lsc\Csc$, $\Lsc\Msc$ and $\Usc\Csc$ samples. {\bf SSL:} The SS estimator using $\Lsc\Csc$ and $\Usc\Csc$ \citeg{gronsbell2022efficient}.
+All methods are implemented in the settings when applicable.